Social Icons

 Directed by Ethan Spaulding

-I guess it is the final countdown, the animation is R-rated and almost as bloody as Scorpion’s Revenge, but the fights are not as fun.
-In this here iteration of the Mortal Kombat story, we have the Earthrealm and the Outworld come to an agreement for one final battle to end all battles.
-Here is what I do not get in the whole Mortal Kombat stuff.
-What was the point of the Mortal Kombat when Shao Kahn could just overlook the rules and invade earth.
-Which he did and was doing a good job at it, before he decided to do a final Mortal Kombat.
+I guess it’s the final countdown.
+The animation is R-rated and almost as bloody as Scorpion’s Revenge, but the fights aren’t as fun.
+In this iteration of the Mortal Kombat story, we have Earthrealm and Outworld agreeing on one final battle to end all battles.
+Here’s what I don’t get about the whole Mortal Kombat setup: what’s the point of Mortal Kombat if Shao Kahn can just ignore the rules and invade Earth?
+Which he did—and was doing a good job at—before deciding to hold a final Mortal Kombat.

-Mortal Kombat is a video game turned animation with numerous movies, but all of them have maintained the same setting.
-Mortal Kombat was the setting the elder gods have put in place for any such merger of worlds.
-Shao Kahn lost in the movie Scorpion’s Revenge (click to get more depth into the story), but still invaded.
-I was like, what is now the point of the Mortal Kombat and why are the elder gods not doing anything to put in line the rules they have set in place.
+Mortal Kombat is a video game turned animation with numerous movies, but all of them stick to the same basic setting.
+Mortal Kombat was established by the elder gods as a way to merge worlds fairly.
+Shao Kahn lost in Scorpion’s Revenge (click to get more depth into the story), but he still invaded Earth.
+I was like, what’s the point of Mortal Kombat then?
+And why are the elder gods doing nothing to enforce the rules they set in place?

-While this was happening, we have Shinnok, working hard in the background now that his man (Quan Chi) has been killed, to try and merge some form of god together.
-The whole of this endeavour is to undo all the realms the elder gods have done.
+While this was going on, we have Shinnok working in the background.
+Now that his man, Quan Chi, has been killed, Shinnok is trying to merge some form of god together.
+The whole point of this endeavor is to undo all the realms the elder gods created.

-We get to see some new characters from the game, but few mattered.
-The new Sub Zero we are all used to in the games from Mortal Kombat 2 video game downwards, is present with his aim now set on revenge on Scorpion who killed his brother.
-So we have like three stories all running side by side and merging in the center when it seems like all was well, then as you can guess, it wasn’t.
+We get to see some new characters from the games, but few of them really matter.
+The new Sub-Zero, the one we’re all used to from Mortal Kombat 2 onward, is here with his focus now set on getting revenge on Scorpion for killing his brother.
+So, we’ve got three stories running side by side, eventually merging at the center when it seems like all is well.
+Then, as you can guess, it isn’t.

-I feel the whole idea of this new animation lost its place the moment they decided to nullify the whole point of the Mortal Kombat.
-I can get when the games keep doing that, but it is a fighting video game.
-People like me do not care what the story is or who killed who in the main plot, we just want to hold the pad and fight.
+I feel the whole idea of this new animation lost its footing the moment they decided to nullify the entire point of Mortal Kombat.
+I can forgive the games for doing that because they’re just fighting games.
+People like me don’t care much about the story or who killed whom in the main plot—we just want to grab the controller and fight.

-They could have just made Shao Kahn do his petition for a new tournament, change the rules of the frequency and just carry on from there.
-Instead of just making the whole first animation look irrelevant.
+They could’ve had Shao Kahn petition for a new tournament, tweak the rules a bit, and carry on from there.
+Instead, they made the first animation feel completely irrelevant.

-Then nice work on the level up of Liu Kang (sarcasm).
-If Raiden knew the key to his level up was, “your parents loved you” he should have said that in the first animation, instead of standing there and watch him almost die.
+Oh, and nice work on Liu Kang’s "level-up" moment (sarcasm).
+If Raiden knew the key to his power-up was “your parents loved you,” he should’ve just said that in the first animation instead of standing there and watching him almost die.

 Mortal Kombat Legends: Scorpion's Revenge (2020)